tidyverse/tidyverse.org/content/blog/tidymodels-2023-q4/index.md

 </div>

-We now get a warning that something happened.
-Telling us that it encountered `Inf` or `-Inf`.
-Knowing that we can go back and investigate what went wrong.
-If we exclude `step_normalize()` and `bake()` the recipe, we see that a number of `-Inf` appears
+We now get a warning that something happened, telling us that it encountered `Inf` or `-Inf`.
+Knowing that, we can go back and investigate what went wrong.
+If we exclude `step_normalize()` and `bake()` the recipe, we see that a number of `-Inf` values appear.

 <div class="highlight">